 Question about BMW X5

-I change battery an alternator an its still is on
+I change the battery an alternator an the light still stays on

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.